kiarashdelavar/kiarashdelavar/README.md

 - 👋 Hi, I’m @kiarash
-- 👀 I’m interested in piano and santoor . also im interested in video games and chess and cycling and programming.
+- 👀 Graduted from high school.I’m interested in piano and santoor(specially classical music).also im interested in video games and chess and cycling and programming.
-- 🌱 I’m currently learning python and c programming and prompt engineering and Excel . also im going to learn about AI and HTML/CSS and Data Analysis .
+- 🌱 I’m currently learning python and c programming and prompt engineering and Excel . also im going to learn about AI , HTML/CSS , Data Analysis , Deep learning , machine learning.
-- 💞️ I’m looking to collaborate on foreign technology companies . currently im working on a project related to Arduino.
+- 💞️ I’m looking to collaborate on foreign technology companies (intership) . currently im working on a project related to Arduino.
 - 📫 How to reach me https://www.linkedin.com/in/kiarash-delavar-b1a542289/
-- Graduted from High School
+-
 -
 -
 <!---